iciis/ahrefs-alternatives/README.md

     It’s helpful if the tool lets you see what your competitors are doing and how you compare.

-A good Moz Pro alternative should offer **essential SEO features** like keyword research, site audits, rank tracking, and backlink analysis—all with **accurate data and easy usability**.
+A good ahrefs alternative should offer **essential SEO features** like keyword research, site audits, rank tracking, and backlink analysis—all with **accurate data and easy usability**.
 Even without a price tag, the tool should help you **grow your site’s visibility and compete effectively** in search results.

 ## Features to Look for in a Similarweb Alternative